About

 Programme Performances at a Glance

-All the Good Practices & Recommendations Identified from the UG Programme Reviews (Anonymous Filter Function)
+Good Practices and Recommendations Identified from the UG Programme Reviews

-Apart from showcasing the examples of good practices and recommendations, graphical representations of information and data are also available in the uPRDatabase.
-The use of data visualisation is to provide users with an easier and more direct way to understand the programme performances quickly.
-On the Data Visualisation page, users may learn more about the trends of programme performances in terms of the ratings of focus areas (e.g., learning activities and assessment) and the number of identified good practices and recommendations.
+In addition to showcasing examples of good practices and recommendations, the uPRDatabase includes graphical representations of information and data.
+By utilizing data visualization techniques, this feature provides users with a clear and efficient way to understand programme performance trends.
+On the Data Visualisation page, users can explore trends related to ratings of focus area and the number of identified good practices and recommendations.

-* Comparison options are available depending on users' granted level of permission.
+* Comparison options depend on the user's level of permission.

-uPRDatabase is only accessible to eligible and approved users.
-Eligible users such as programme leaders, faculty deans, senior management and relevant stakeholders (e.g. AQS) can register for an uPRDatabase account.
+The uPRDatabase is exclusively accessible to eligible and approved users.
+Programme leaders, faculty deans, senior management, and relevant stakeholders (e.g., AQS) are eligible to register for a uPRDatabase account.

 Programme Leaders